maximilianferle/InflaMix/README.md

 7. 007_partial_lab_clustering.R
  - Supplementary Figure 4
  - Note that this script cannot be run with provided data.
 Though the code and comments describe the analysis to evaluate the quality of clustering with partially available laboratory data
- - The run time for this script will take ~2 hours.
+ - The run time for this script will take ~2 hours on a local environment.

 8. 008_cluster_assignment_validation.R
  - Extended Figure 4